zcor/bus-station/README.md

 ## How it Works

-Our first proof of concept contract is at (contracts/BusStation.sol)
+Our proof of concept contract is at [contracts/BusStation.sol](contracts/BusStation.sol)

 Our first destination will be to the gas station to fill up.
 It's not sexy, there's nobody in swimsuits yet.